8 Big Remodeling Ideas for Small Spaces

 1. Open Up Your Space

 Before you start looking at creative storage solutions for your small home remodel, take a look at the structure of your home.
 Is it segmented by lots of walls and separate rooms?
-Nothing shrinks the space of your home, as much as tightly compartmentalized halls and rooms.
-This doesn’t mean you have to opt for an entirely open floor plan, but opening up some of the space can bring in more light and allow for a better flow.
+Nothing shrinks the space of your home as much as tightly compartmentalized halls and rooms.
+This doesn’t mean you have to opt for an entirely open floor plan, but opening up some of the space even by simply widening doorways can bring in more light and allow for a better flow.

 2. Create Distinct Zones